 We are pleased to share this recap and recording from our July 2022 Women’s Forum program: Strategic Recovery to Cultivate Your Well-Being.
 Thanks to Dr. Lauren Hodges, co-founder of Performance on Purpose, LLC, and Lauren Hodges, LLC, for leading us this month.
 Lauren’s performance coaching companies focus on advancing leadership and performance potential.
 She is passionate about helping others reach their highest potential.

 There is a pervasive belief that we should always be “on” in our 24/7 hyperconnected world; that productivity and high performance stem from doing more, pushing harder, and staying connected to our jobs.
-The science behind high performance and sustainable well-being indicate the opposite to be true: doing less strategically, not more, is the key to high performance.
+The science behind high performance and sustainable well-being indicates the opposite to be true: doing less strategically, not more, is the key to high performance.

 In our June Women’s Forum program, we focused on identifying and prioritizing healthier choices for ourselves.
 But how do we keep that up IRL?
 How can we be strategic in our routines/rituals and what small steps can we take to support sustainable recovery and well-being?